2011 Tuvalu A-Division

 The 2011 Tuvalu A-Division (also known as the 2011 National Provident Fund Championship League) is the 11th season of top flight association football in Tuvalu.
-The season began on 29 January 2011 and ended on 12 March 2011.
+The Tuvalu A-Division season began on 29 January 2011 and ended on 12 March 2011.
 Nauti FC were the defending champions.

 Football in Tuvalu is played at club and national team level.
 The Tuvalu national football team draws from players in the Tuvalu A-Division; the national team competes in the Pacific Games and South Pacific Games.
 The national team is controlled by the Tuvalu National Football Association (TNFA).

+Tuvalu A-Division competition

+The competition takes place at the 1,500-capacity Tuvalu Sports Ground in Funafuti, this is the only football field in Tuvalu.
+The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.